2020/21 Part-time Postgraduate course

 School of Nursing

-This exciting course is aimed at experienced nurses giving them the opportunity to achieve professional and academic awards.
+This exciting course is aimed at registered nurses giving them the opportunity to achieve professional and academic awards.

 In this section

-The aim of this programme is to prepare nurses, midwives and specialist nurses to be able to incorporate safe, appropriate and cost-effective, person-centred prescribing into their practice.
+The aim of this programme is to prepare nurses and midwives to be able to incorporate safe, appropriate and cost-effective, person-centred prescribing into their practice.

 This programme is available at undergraduate level (Level 6) to take account of the professional and academic background and achievement in the target population.
 Those studying at undergraduate level are expected to demonstrate an level of understanding consistent with the level of study being undertaken.

 Within this overall aim, the course is designed to enable you as a student to: